maxbre/git_how_to/readme.md

 # my little reminder about some git basics
+# (just scarping the surface!)

 ****